-Calendar Icon Mar 09, 2016 Person Bust Icon By Karl Vogel RSS Feed RSS Submit a Story
+Calendar Icon Mar 09, 2016 Person Bust Icon By Karl Vogel RSS Submit a Story

 In his nearly 15 years of high-level athletics training, Curtis Tomasevicz learned much about power.